Winter Panzanella with Apple Dressing

 - 1/4 teaspoon pepper

-- Place squash cubes in a 15-in. x 10-in. x 1-in. baking pan.
+- Place squash cubes in a 15x10x1-in. baking pan.
 Toss with 1 tablespoon olive oil and sprinkle with salt and pepper.
 Bake, uncovered, at 400° for 20-25 minutes or until tender and lightly browned, stirring occasionally.
 Remove from the oven and cool.

 - In a large bowl, toss bread cubes with 1 tablespoon olive oil and 1 tablespoon each basil, cilantro and mint.
 Transfer to a baking sheet.
 Bake at 400° for 10 minutes or until lightly browned, stirring occasionally.
 Set aside.

-- Place the cooled squash, arugula, apple slices, onion, cranberries, olives, lime juice and peel, croutons and remaining herbs in a large bowl.
+- Place the cooled squash, arugula, apple slices, onion, cranberries, olives, lime juice and zest, croutons and remaining herbs in a large bowl.

 - In a small skillet, cook apple in 1 tablespoon each honey and oil over medium heat until apple is softened and caramelized, stirring often.
 Transfer to a blender.

 - Add the vinegar, brandy, mustard, salt, pepper and remaining honey.
 Cover and process until pureed.
 While processing, gradually add remaining oil in a steady stream.
 Drizzle over salad; toss to coat.

 Nutrition Facts1 cup: 276 calories, 13g fat (2g saturated fat), 0 cholesterol, 363mg sodium, 38g carbohydrate (11g sugars, 4g fiber), 5g protein.